Nash Equilbria for Quadratic Voting: Unbalanced Populations: Proofs of Theorems 2--3

 \begin{lemma} If $\mu>0$ then for all large $n$ no Nash equilibrium $v (u)$ has a discontinuity at a nonnegative value of $u$.
-Moreover, for any $\epsilon >0$, if $n $ is sufficiently large then in any Nash equilibrium the vote total $S_{n}$ must satisfy
+Moreover, for any $\epsilon >0$, if $n $ is sufficiently large then in any Nash equilibrium the vote total $S_{n}$ of the one-out sample must satisfy